Child Find Notice

 The intervention team may determine that an evaluation is appropriate.
-Once parent consent is obtained, the evaluation team has 45 instructional days to complete all necessary assessments.
-Depending upon the nature of the concern, areas assessed may include: academic achievement, cognition, speech and language, overall development, adaptive behavior, social-emotional, health/medical, vision and hearing and fine and gross motor skills.
+Once parental consent is obtained, the evaluation team has 45 instructional days to complete all necessary assessments.
+Depending upon the nature of the concern, areas assessed may include: academic achievement, cognition, speech and language, overall development, adaptive behavior, social-emotional, health/medical, vision and hearing, and fine and gross motor skills.

 Multidisciplinary Evaluation and Eligibility Group (MEEGS)